godaddy-wordpress/block-gallery/readme.txt

 ## From a trusted developer
 This plugin is created and maintained by [Rich Tabor](https://richtabor.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-gallery) from [ThemeBeans](https://themebeans.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-gallery) and open for contributions on [GitHub](https://github.com/thatplugincompany/block-gallery).

+## Works with CoBlocks
+If you enjoy Block Gallery, check out [CoBlocks](https://wordpress.org/plugins/coblocks), a suite of page builder WordPress blocks and tools for the Gutenberg editor — also built by Rich.
+It's fantastic!

 == Screenshots ==

 1. Masonry Grid block